-Who is 6Mo for?
+Who Would Benefit from Swagelok’s 6Moly Solutions

-6Mo has been developed for, primarily, the Oil & Gas market in offshore and near-shore applications and LNG facilities that typically experience a variety of technical challenges such as corrosion, high pressures and high temperatures.
+6Moly is a specially SS alloy that is particularly effective in the Oil & Gas market in offshore and near-shore applications and LNG facilities that experience a variety of technical challenges such as corrosion, high pressures and high temperatures.

-As platform systems remain in operation over long periods of time, reliability and the overall cost of ownership remain vital elements.
-6Mo is the solution that meets all requirements, longevity and good value by providing a competitive product basket that aligns with the needs of topside customers.
+As platform lifespans and asset utilization is becoming longer and longer, reliability and the overall cost of ownership become vital to the operation.
+6Moly products can extend the life of your systems considerably compared to a regular 316 SS solution.

-Introduction to 6HN
+Introduction to Swagelok’s 6Moly Alloy – 6HN

-Due to 6Mo being traditionally expensive with very long lead times, Swagelok has expanded the product range to include 6HN in the basket.
-This alloy category is designed to provide a high value product, built to ensure longevity to any application in highly corrosive environments.
+Swagelok uses the higher nickel variant of 6Moly named 6HN.
+It is used to provide the ultimate in reliability and performance and offers enhanced corrosion protection and longer service life.

+6HN material stands out due to its improved corrosion resistance (higher than 254 alloy).

 Swagelok’s 6HN contains enhanced levels of chromium, molybdenum and nitrogen.
 This results in improved resistance to pitting and crevice corrosion in chloride-rich environments.
-The superaustenitic stainless steel alloy is designed to withstand extremely highly pressure, temperature and corrosive environments at a completive rate.
+The superaustenitic stainless steel alloy is designed to withstand extremely highly pressure, temperature and corrosive environments at a competitive price.

 Recommended image option: